Millennium Goals, Fair Trade, and Equal Dignity

 We look for interested people, who would like to develop this page.
 Please see our Call for Creativity.

-The point is not the absence or presence of sameness or equality, but the absence or presence of ranking human worthiness.
-The problem arises when some people are regarded and treated as inherently higher beings and others as inherently lesser beings.
+Indeed, when we speak here of equal dignity for all, the point is not the absence or presence of sameness or that everybody should become identical and uniform, the point is the absence or presence of the ranking of human worthiness.
+The problem arises when some people are regarded as inherently higher beings and others as inherently lesser beings.
 What is obscene, in a world that believes in the human rights ideals of equal dignity, is such ranking, not difference and diversity.
-Diversity and difference can, without a problem, go together with sameness of value and worthiness; there is no automatism that necessarily links diversity and difference to rankings.
+Robert Fuller calls the abuse of the ideal of equal dignity rankism.
+Diversity and difference can, without a problem, go together with sameness of value and worthiness; there is no automatism that links diversity and difference to rankings.
 More even, sameness of worthiness is the only constructive context, within which difference can serve as diversity that enriches everybody.
+Being equally different is the path to dignity.

-Clearly, the last part of the previous sentence exposes that we cannot disengage from the problem of poverty that easily.
-Because, what does it mean to "treat the poor as human beings with equal dignity"?
-Does it not mean to not exploit them, does it not mean to provide them, if not with "sameness" or "equality," so at least with equal chances?
+Yet, the previous sentences also expose that we cannot disengage from the problem of inequality that easily.
+What does it mean to "treat the poor as human beings with equal dignity"?
+Does it not mean to provide them with equal chances?
 Indeed, as soon as human rights are defined in this way, when "equal chances and enabling environments for all" are on the table, Lévinasian "caring for the other" is also on the table.
 Yet, again, it is not sameness that is called for, but enabling environments for all.

 The tasks to be brought about by the world community in the coming years